What is full-funnel marketing? Creating a funnel strategy

 At the same time, this depth and breadth of reach can make it tough to know where to start when building a full-funnel strategy—so we’ve broken the process down into five simple steps.

 1. Make sure your products are ready to buy

-We always recommend starting with the bottom of the funnel and working your way upwards when building a full-funnel strategy.
-For example, before you pay to promote a product, check to ensure your product’s detail page is free of spelling errors and content mistakes, has enough images, reviews, and ratings to stack up against other products in your category, and you’re presenting the Featured Offer.
+We always recommend starting with the bottom of the funnel and working your way upward when building a full-funnel strategy.
+For example, before you pay to promote a product, check to ensure your product’s detail page is free of spelling errors and content mistakes, and has enough images, reviews, and ratings to stack up against other products in your category, and you’re presenting the Featured Offer.
 We call this A+ content within retail readiness.

-Tip: Another fast (and free) way to make your products retail ready is through the free branded content that Amazon Ads offers, like Posts and Stores.
+Tip: Another fast (and free) way to make your products retail-ready is through the free branded content that Amazon Ads offers, like Posts and Stores.
 Stores is a destination to extend your brand and promote discovery.
 Posts is an opportunity to educate customers about your products through compelling lifestyle imagery.

 2. Reach shoppers who are most likely to purchase

-Once you’ve optimized your product detail pages for conversion, start experimenting with tactics to drive purchase.
+Once you’ve optimized your product detail pages for conversion, start experimenting with tactics to help drive purchases.
 For example, we recommend Sponsored Products ads that reach shoppers using branded search terms indicating high intent (e.g., “Suds surf soap”) or remarketing to audiences who have viewed your product detail page using Sponsored Display.

 Tip: Remarketing ads appear on and off Amazon, making this tactic a great way to stay top of mind.
 Since your total potential remarketing audiences depends on the size of the audience that has viewed your product detail page, consider remarketing following key buying periods like Prime Day and the holiday season, when your product detail pages may have seen increased page views.